The Future of BIM Construction Trends, Challenges, Adoption

 The successful implementation of BIM requires a certain level of competence within the company.
 It necessitates a shift in the way that the organization goes about its daily operations.
 Because of the time and money required to leverage BIM, its impact has been limited to larger corporations and more forward-thinking projects.

-BIM Will Define the Future of Construction
+BIM Will define the future of construction industry

 BIM not only improves technologies but also alters building planning and design.
 It is this solid foundation that has allowed architects and engineers to explore innovative ideas in a risk-free environment.
+There is no doubt about the value BIM is adding to the AEC industry.
+According to Dodge Data and Analytics, 82% BIM users confirm that they have receive positive Return on Investment (ROI).

 Five ways BIM is influencing the AEC industry’s future: